Decorative neutral curve divider

 Some elements matter more than others depending on your sales motion.
 In product-led growth models, Pain and Metrics dominate.
 In highly regulated industries, Decision Process and Paper Process are critical.
 Emphasize what matters most for your business.

-Track metrics that demonstrate MEDDIC's impact on sales performance.
+Track metrics that show MEDDIC's impact on sales performance.

 Win Rate by MEDDIC Completeness